-Having determined SG to be the normatively best strategy for the socially correlated bandit, we now move on to online experiments using the task to see how human participants actually use social information.
+Having determined SG to be the normatively best strategy for the socially correlated bandit, we now move on to online experiments using the task to see how human participants actually use social information with social correlations at r = 0.6.
 Exp.
 1 consisted exclusively of group rounds, meaning that participants always had access to the choices and outcomes of the members of their group.

-Behavioral results

-Firstly, participants improved across trials (Fig. 3a), with the average performance being significantly higher than the chance level of 0.5 (t(127) = 59.8, p < .001, d = 5.3, BF > 100).
-There was a small but negligible learning effect over rounds (Fig. S1a).
-Average social search distance (the Euclidean distance between an option chosen at trial t and one chosen by another participant at t-1) decreased over time, indicating increased clustering of participant choices as the task progressed (Fig. 3b).
-The social search distance was also significantly lower than what would be predicted by random choice (an average of 5.75; t(127) = -29.4, p < .001, d = 2.6, BF > 100).
+Behavioral results.
+First, participants improved across trials (Fig. 3A), with the average performance being significantly higher than the chance level of 0.5 [t(127) = 59.8, P < 0.001, d = 5.3,BF > 100].
+There was a small but negligible learning effect over rounds (SI Appendix, Fig. S1A).
+Average social search distance (the Euclidean distance between an option chosen at trial t and one chosen by another participant at t-1) decreased over time, indicating increased clustering of participant choices as the task progressed (Fig. 3B).
+In lieu of an asocial estimate, we find that social search distance was also significantly lower than what would be predicted by random choice [an average of 5.75; t(127) =-29.4, P < 0.001, d = 2.6, BF > 100], which provides further evidence for clustering.